facebook/zstd/doc/zstd_compression_format.md

 an `offset_value` of 2 means `Repeated_Offset3`,
 and an `offset_value` of 3 means `Repeated_Offset1 - 1_byte`.

-For the first block, the starting offset history is populated with the following values : 1, 4 and 8 (in order).
+For the first block, the starting offset history is populated with the following values : 1, 4 and 8 (in order), unless a dictionary is used, in which case they come from the dictionary.

 Then each block gets its starting offset history from the ending values of the most recent `Compressed_Block`.
 Note that blocks which are not `Compressed_Block` are skipped, they do not contribute to offset history.